eamsen/pythia/README.md

     make

-For performance measuring use the more optimised version:
+For performance measuring use the more optimized version:

     make opt